micmejia/bible-dump/AMPC/Mark/Mark 9.md

-But Jesus took [[^n]a strong grip of] his hand and began lifting him up, and he stood.
+But Jesus took [a strong grip of] his hand and began lifting him up, and he stood.